AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 **XML Content Version Labels**

-By default, authors are allowed to create labels of their choice and associate them with their topic files.
+By default, Authors are allowed to create labels of their choice and associate them with their topic files.
 However, this can lead to many variations of a same label, for example one could have "Release 1.0", "Release-1.0", "release 1" labels for identifying the same stage of a topic.
-To avoid such inconsistent labeling in the system, you can create a predefined list of labels that authors would then be allowed to choose from.
+To avoid such inconsistent labeling in the system, you can create a predefined list of labels that Authors would then be allowed to choose from.
 Having consistent labeling helps in better management of files in your system.

 Using the version label configuration, you can upload a list of valid labels for your organization.
 Download the default label.json file and modify it as shown below: